offici5l/MiUnlockTool/INSTALL.md

 <summary> Windows </summary>
 <br>

-You can download the installer [directly](https://www.python.org/downloads/) from Python's website or via WinGet:
+You can download the installer [directly](https://www.python.org/downloads/) from Python's website (don't forget to check the "Add Python to PATH" option) or via WinGet:
 ```
 winget install python
 ```